About Shellie Stephens

 These are the four interesting humans I’ve raised to adulthood: Kate, Caleb, Corinne, and Gwyneth.

-The Little People had to be interesting because I am known to invoke “not of general interest” at meals, until the topic is changed to one that is of general interest.
+The Little People had to be interesting because I am known to invoke “not of general interest” at meals and the topic will be changed to one that is of general interest.
 I sometimes invite them out to dinner on two conditions: you cannot ask to leave early and you must bring something interesting to the table.
 Sometimes it is too much and the RSVP is a texted, “I’m out.”

 They are also fairly indomitable.
 My humor is sarcastic and a little dark due to — I’d say — early life with four brothers in Texarkana.
 I am the second oldest.
 My father and brothers still live in or very near Texarkana but my mother passed from breast cancer when I was 14.
 While I was in law school the Little People sacrificed for me and learned to structure their lives in Google calendar.
 The youngest once said that she invited me to her birthday on G-cal and I declined the invite.
 (Not true.)